freqtrade/freqtrade/docs/configuration.md

 * [`PrecisionFilter`](#precision-filter)
 * [`PriceFilter`](#price-pair-filter)

+!!!
+Tip "Testing pairlists"
+    Pairlist configurations can be quite tricky to get right.
+Best use the [`test-pairlist`](utils.md#test-pairlist) subcommand to test your configuration quickly.

 #### Static Pair List

 By default, the `StaticPairList` method is used, which uses a statically defined pair whitelist from the configuration.